Sproutman’s® Sprout Bag makes sprouting easy.

 - Ready for harvest in 3-5 days.

-Sproutman’s® Sprout Bag was designed specifically for growing sprouts.
-It mimics the environment of mother earth––porous for water drainage and breathable on all sides.
-It’s made from sustainably-produced, highly durable hemp fiber––it will last for years so you can always grow a garden of beautiful, healthful sprouts and greens.
+Sproutman’s® Sprout Bag is made from sustainably-produced, untreated, chemical-free hemp fiber.
+It’s easy to use, extremely-durable, and budget friendly––it will last for years so you can always grow a garden of beautiful, healthful sprouts and greens.

 - The bag expands or contracts according to how much you wish to grow.